-CNH Capital America evaluates creditworthiness based on criteria established by its management or by the originating Consumer Receivables Originator, as applicable.
+CNH Capital America evaluates creditworthiness based on written underwriting guidelines that consist of criteria established by its management or by the originating Consumer Receivables Originator, as applicable.
 It uses the same general credit criteria for retail installment sales contracts, retail installment loans and leases.
 It also uses the same credit criteria regardless of whether the related receivable will be purchased by CNH Capital America from a dealer or take the form of a direct loan by CNH Capital America to an equipment purchaser.
 It uses the credit criteria provided by the applicable originating Consumer Receivables Originator for the consumer installment loans it reviews as administrator for such Consumer Receivables Originator through a program described under "-Consumer Installment Loan Program" below.